 ©kozorog / Adobe Stock

+How can we help parents grieve after miscarriage?
+How can we help parents grieve after miscarriage if that they don’t talk about it?
 I have never been pregnant.
 I have never stared at the prophetic sticks that elicit feelings of responsibility, doubt, elation and overwhelming joy as you find yourself entering an alien, yet natural, state of motherhood.
 Leading on from that, I haven’t experienced a miscarriage.
 And before writing this article, I was borderline ignorant of everything that it entails.
-I struggled first to grasp that 1 in 5 pregnancies will end this way.
+I struggled first to grasp that 1 in 5 pregnancies will end this way

 Trawling through the online forums, where women seek advice and support through their pregnancies, it’s astonishing that so much anguish exists on the internet, as problems neatly stored in the cloud.
 A pressing silence also endures around “the delivery.”
 Women can miscarry without realizing at the time or they may suffer pain akin to that of labor.
 Why is none of this ever discussed?
 My prior belief was that the suffering was entirely psychological, that the embryo dissipates into thin air.
 Grief is the bundle that women receive from this experience in replace of a child.

 Miscarriage is scary.
 It’s mostly unpreventable, and it’s this lack of control causes us to retreat to tired mysticisms of the past.
 Similar to when medieval people whipped themselves in repentance to God so to be spared from the plague; presently silence attempts to ward off the unpreventable.

 Women who experience ‘products of conception,’ as the medical terms so compassionately define, are left to the torrent of shock, guilt, numbness, and grief.
 It is cruel to be forced to remain silent.
 It is an utterly traumatic event, and I am angry for every woman, every couple who has to deal with the events through a muted wall.